Updated June 9, 2023

 But learning C and scheme language together would, however, seem tedious, but eventually, it will set a good foothold for programming.
 The reason for that is because C and Scheme are two different sides of the same coin.
 When I say different means, if you try to study both, there is hardly any chance that you would get confused since both of them have purely distinct syntaxes and formats.

 But still, if you are considering learning only one language, then C is probably the right choice.
 If you know C, probably scheme language may get a bit easier to understand (this is supposing you are a pure beginner.)

 With this happening, you can recode the other non-optimized part in C and invoke these functions of C to Scheme language using Foreign Fish.
-Thus if you have learned C, then it will help you extremely to make your Scheme code as optimized as possible.
+Thus, if you have learned C, it will help you make your Scheme code as optimized as possible.

-But if you are in the intermediate stage of learning, you may consider having to learn C. The point here is you should first know how to write programs and then start learning programming.
+But if you are in the intermediate stage of learning, you may consider having to learn C. The point here is you should first know how to write programs and then start learning to program.

 Although Scheme Programming language is a pretty good language and one can use it as a beginner as well, however on the other hand, in the real world, people in the programming world tend to prefer the language with the imperative style.
 Most of them usually use C or C++.
 And programmers of C++ will seemingly discourage you from using math-based techniques for program design for one or the other reason.

 No matter how good you are with recursion, it, however, won’t deliver a big role in writing imperative programs.
 As for me, I would always prefer Python as my primary high-level languages.
-There is no issue with Scheme tutorial, but when you write programs you need peace of mind.
+There is no issue with the Scheme tutorial, but you need peace of mind when you write programs.
 And for me, the call goes to C and Python, none else.